 During a panic attack, the body’s sympathetic nervous system gets activated.
 This causes a range of physical and mental changes.
 The heart rate increases, blood pressure rises, and breathing becomes shallow and rapid.
 This can lead to feelings of dizziness, light-headedness, and chest pain.
 The individual may also experience fear, terror, or a sense of impending doom.
 In some cases, people may feel like they are choking or having a heart attack.

 Panic attacks can be very frightening and debilitating.
 But, it is important to remember that they are not dangerous and do not cause any physical harm.
-With proper treatment, most people can overcome their fear and live everyday, healthy lives.
+With proper treatment, most people can overcome these attacks and live everyday, healthy lives.

 A panic attack can be very frightening and uncomfortable.
 During a panic attack, feeling like you are losing control or going crazy is common.
 But these sensations are only temporary.
 What matters during a panic attack is the focus on oneself, and the lack of control one feels.